-How to Choose the Right Speakers for Your Event or Party
+How to Choose the Right Speakers for Your Event or Party Sound System

 Most people only notice sound when something goes wrong.
 Feedback squeals, muffled speeches, music that cuts out halfway through the first chorus of "September".
 The kind of thing that sticks in peoples' minds, and not for the right reasons.